What is Phishing?

 Vishing is the combination of ‘voice’ and ‘phishing’, and you can expect these attacks to be made primarily over an internet telephone service (VoIP).
 A common tactic used over the phone would be to masquerade as a support technician requesting potential login details to ‘help’ the victim make alterations to their account or device.
 Commonly unsuspected users will provide details required by the attacker such as login information to have a fictitious issue resolved, leaving the attacker with potential access information into an organisation.

 As this form of attack pries on the vulnerability of human nature, it is quite difficult to mitigate.
 However, with adequate email controls to filter phishing attempts, it can certainly be controlled.
-A combination of End User Awareness and the implementation of technical tools can be used to mitigate this risk and with the advancements of AI technology Darktrace have introduced Antigena Email as a standalone product to assist businesses in becoming more secure.
+A combination of End User Awareness and the implementation of technical tools can be used to mitigate this risk.

 How can phishing impact businesses?